 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Among the first immigrants of the name Bannon, or a variant listed above to cross the Atlantic and come to North America were:

-Bannon Settlers in the United States in the 18th Century
+Bannon Settlers in United States in the 18th Century

 - Owen Bannon, who was a forced emigrant, arriving in America in 1737

-Bannon Settlers in the United States in the 19th Century
+Bannon Settlers in United States in the 19th Century